M1chol/SpaceGame/doc/structure.md

 ## Stucture of project
-`src` - place for cpp files, all cpp files included in `src`   will be compiled to exe
+`src` - place for cpp files, all cpp files included here will be compiled to exe
 `include` - files to be included to compilations
 `include/headers` - header files for the project
 `include/sdl` - header files of SDL library
 `lib` - SDL files
 `res` - resources like images and sounds
-`bin` - folder for binary files
-`legal` - place for all license files
+`legal` - place for license files

 Misc
 `.gitignore` - gitignore file